Exceptions to the six-year maximum may be granted annually if it is:

 Evaluation of Portfolio

 Candidates for tenure must prepare a portfolio in which they explicitly address the criteria for tenure (items 1-3 below).
-This portfolio is the basis for all discussion, recommendations and decisions.
+This portfolio is the basis for all discussions, recommendations and decisions.

 After the portfolio has been submitted, subsequent reviewers will insert written recommendations as provided in this policy.
 No additional documents in the assessment of the candidate’s merit will be considered in any stage of the process, including in any appeals.